English people: English nationality

-England itself has no devolved government.
+England has had no devolved government of its own since 31 March 1707, as the English (and Scottish) Parliament became a unified Parliament of Great Britain on 1 May 1707 under the Acts of Union 1707.

 The 1990s witnessed a rise in English self-awareness.
 This is linked to the expressions of national self-awareness of the other British nations of Wales, Scotland and, to some extent, Northern Ireland which take their most solid form in the new devolved political arrangements within the United Kingdom – and the waning of a shared British national identity with the growing distance between the end of the British Empire and the present.

 Many recent immigrants to England have assumed a solely British identity, while others have developed dual or mixed identities.
 Use of the word "English" to describe Britons from ethnic minorities in England is complicated by most non-white people in England identifying as British rather than English.
 In their 2004 Annual Population Survey, the Office for National Statistics compared the ethnic identities of British people with their perceived national identity.
 They found that while 58% of white people in England described their nationality as "English", non-white people were more likely to describe themselves as "British".
 However, in the 2021 United Kingdom census, 58.4% of respondents identified as "British" instead of "English" to 14.9%.
-Although, the Office for National Statistics states the reason for this change may partially be true, it is most likely due to changes to the question structure where "British" became the top response option in 2021 for England only.